bluemelodia/ArtInsights/README.md

 <img src="./app-screenshots/Cookies.png"/>

+###

+iOS doesn't allow other browser engines to run, hence the Firefox iOS user agent string is 'safari' - it actually uses the Safari engine.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.